riceissa/issarice.com/pages/information-for-high-school-students.md

 ---
 title: Information for high school students
-tags: school, lesswrong, self-improvement
-...

-The idea here is to produce a list of resources for high school students who are frustrated with school and want something better, but don't know where to begin to look.
-It may be better thought of as "what I wish I had (known) when I was in high school".
+description: what I wish I had known
+author: Issa Rice
+language: English
+# accepts "notes", "draft", "in progress", or "mostly finished"
+status: notes
+# accepts "certain", "highly likely", "likely", "possible", "unlikely", "highly unlikely", "remote", "impossible", "log", "emotional", or "fiction"
+belief: possible
+# accepts "CC0", "CC-BY", or "CC-BY-SA"
+license: public domain
+tags: school, lesswrong, self-improvement, high school ...

+# Introduction

+In high school it is common to feel the frustration described in the introductory paragraph for [Cognito Mentoring]():

+> You love learning.
+You spend a lot of time reading fiction or learning about science or solving math problems or all of the above.
+School doesn’t meet your intellectual needs.
+Classes often emphasize rote memorization of disjointed collections of facts.
+You only know a few people who you can talk about ideas with.
+You wish you had more, and you wish you had better perspective on what there is to learn and how best to learn it.

+While the [Cognito Mentoring info wiki](http://info.cognitomentoring.org/wiki/Main_Page) provides excellent general advice, here I hope to give more specialized advice; in particular, this page is tailored toward my past self, and documents advice that I wish I had gotten while I was in high school.
-Therefore this page is unlikely to suit most people (since my target audience is my past self, and I tend to be at odds with the mainstream).
+Therefore this page is unlikely to suit most people (since the target audience is my past self, and I tend to be unusual by most standards).
-Another way to state the purpose of this page is: it's a list of all the things that have influenced and inspired me up to this point (this point = end of high school).
+Another way to describe this page is to say it is a list of all the things that have profoundly influenced and inspired me up to this point.

-Feel free to [connect with me](/about-me#contact) if you have questions or just want to talk to me (if you're in the Seattle area I can even meet up with you).
+Feel free to [connect with me](./about-me#contact) if you have questions or just want to talk to me; in particular, if you're in the Seattle area I can even meet up with you[^uw].

+[^uw]: The University of Washington campus (Seattle) would be especially convenient for me.

 # Rationality resources